dhananjay-vishwakarma/hashtag-research-with-suggestions/README.md

 - Click on suggested hashtags to add them to your research
 - LinkedIn limits posts to 30 hashtags; focus on quality over quantity
 - Industry-specific hashtags often perform better than general ones
+- Browse your search history to quickly access previous research

 ## Privacy & Permissions

 This extension:
 - Only accesses LinkedIn hashtag pages
+- Stores search data locally in your browser only
-- Does not collect or store any personal data
+- Does not collect or transmit any personal data
 - Runs entirely in your browser
 - Requires tabs permission to check hashtags in background tabs
+- Requires storage permission to save your search history locally

 ## Future Enhancements